insthync/NGORequestResponse/README.md

 ## How to use it

-Attach `RequestResponseManager` to any game object, but it must be able to access to network manager, then set ref of network manager to it.
+Attach `RequestResponseManager` to any game object.

 Register requests by uses functions from `RequestResponseManager` class, example: